reiver/spacehost-values/README.md

 For the Fedivetse to last in the long-term it must be economically viable for those who make it exist — the people who create the software, the people who operate the servers, etc.

-We will do what we can to support them.
+We will do what we can reasonably to support them.
 Including supporting them financially.

 ---